syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 N> 1.
 While exporting header and footer, DocIO exports the first section header content at the top of the HTML file and first section footer content at the end of the HTML file.
 N> 2.
 [HtmlExportImagesFolder](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.SaveOptions.html#Syncfusion_DocIO_DLS_SaveOptions_HtmlExportImagesFolder) and [HtmlExportCssStyleSheetFileName](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.SaveOptions.html#Syncfusion_DocIO_DLS_SaveOptions_HtmlExportCssStyleSheetFileName) APIs are only supported in the .NET Framework.
-The following code sample shows how to customize Word to HTML conversion.
+The following code sample illustrates how to customize Word to HTML conversion.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-Platform]" %}